maximosipov/atom-notebook/README.md

 # jupyter-notebook

+`node-gyp` regexp build error can be fixed by setting Command Line Tools in Xcode -> Preferences -> Locations (or better updating node-gyp in atom).

 > This project does not have any active maintainers.
 We recommend that you use [nteract](https://nteract.io/desktop), a native notebook application built using Electron, React (like this project), Redux, and RxJS, or [Hydrogen](https://nteract.io/atom), a LightTable-inspired package for Atom that allows users to run code blocks and selections using Jupyter kernels.

 A package that works like the [Jupyter Notebook](http://jupyter.org/), but inside Atom.
 It's registered as an opener for `.ipynb` files — try opening one!